iamlamb1988/Arcade/README.md

 ## Update

 The Application successfully transfers from MainMenu to ShoeTest instances.
-The ShoeTest is ready for text testing interface.
+The ShoeTest is able to shuffle cards and draw 1 card.
+Will crash upon full depleting Shoe.

 ## Next Master Push Goals
 - [ ] Test BlackJackShoe with the debug temporary class ShoeTest